National frameworks, documents for their implementation, and entry points to address domestic violence are shown here.

 3 – National plans to counter violence against women

 French governmental policy against domestic violence has been structured into five successive inter-ministerial three-year plans.
 These plans establish the commitments and budgets associated with the implementation: crime prevention, the poverty plan, the policy for aid to victims, and the fight against violence against children.

 The second plan from 2008 to 2010 introduced the notion of respect and the image of women in the media.
 It makes improved statistical knowledge of violence against women a priority.
 It addresses prevention and repeat offending of domestic violence by working with the perpetrators of violence (psychosocial professional support therapy, etc.).
 It was thanks to the second plan that the idea of a local platform involving all partners, institutional and associative actors, was launched, providing a personalised and more appropriate solution for the needs of the person received.
-In this perspective, in each county the plan seeks to draw up an inventory of actors and mechanisms that may be called up to take charge of victims.
+In this perspective, the plan seeks to draw up an inventory of actors and mechanisms that may be called upon to take charge of victims in each county.

 The third plan, from 2011 to 2013, maintained the action orientations of the previous plans.
 New themes emerged: forced marriage, polygamy, sexist and sexual violence at work, rape and sexual aggression, links between prostitution and human trafficking.

 The fourth plan, implemented from 2014 to 2016, introduced the „3919 line“, a toll-free telephone number to take calls and guide women who are victims of violence, open seven days a week as of January 1, 2014.
 For the first time, violence against women is considered a public health priority.